 Natalka Sawchuk, Affiliate Librarian: Ms. Sawchuk is the Assistant Director of Libraries for Public Services & Systems.
 She manages the TPNHA archival collection.
 She can be reached at email@example.com.

-Tricia Mulligan, Affiliate Faculty: Dr. Mulligan is the Associate Provost for Strategic Academic Initiatives and Associate Professor, Political Science & International Studies.
+Tricia Mulligan, Affiliate Faculty: Dr. Mulligan is the Interim Provost, Senior Vice President for Academic Affairs and Associate Professor, Political Science & International Studies.
 She is the ITPS liaison to the Gardiner foundation and to other grant-related projects.
 She can be reached at firstname.lastname@example.org.

 Lindsay M. Chervinsky, Ph.D., ITPS Scholar in Residence: Lindsay M. Chervinsky, Ph.D. is an expert in the cabinet, presidential history, and U.S. government institutions.
 Before joining the Institute for Thomas Paine Studies as Scholar-in-Residence, she worked as a historian at the White House Historical Association.
 She received her B.A. in history and political science from the George Washington University, completed her masters and Ph.D. from the University of California, Davis, and was awarded a postdoctoral fellowship at the Center for Presidential History at Southern Methodist University.
 Her book, The Cabinet: George Washington and the Creation of an American Institution, was published by Harvard University Press on April 7, 2020.
 When she’s not writing, researching, or speaking about history, she loves to hike with her husband and her dog, John Quincy Dog Adams.
 More information about her work can be found on her website and she can be contacted on Twitter at @lmchervinsky.

 John C. Winters, Ph.D., ITPS Research Associate in New York History: